We talk Spice Girls, identity and knowing your worth with Kate Moross

 Social Media

-This early life experience was seminal and by 2012 Kate had founded Studio Moross, and was propelled into graphic design stardom.
+This early life experience was seminal and by 2012 Aries had founded Studio Moross, and was propelled into graphic design stardom.
 Today many of the studio’s clients are still in the music world, from Sam Smith and Disclosure to Simian Mobile Disco and the Spice Girls, for whom the studio recently created all the branding and art direction for Spice World 2019 tour – a dream project.

 “Don’t get hung up on style, style comes and goes, but your take on things is what makes you and your work interesting.”

-Kate tells us about feeling a responsibility to open up spaces for creatives from minority backgrounds, as well as calling out unfair working practices both publicly or behind the scenes by sliding into people’s DMs.
-“I can’t feel good about design in a capitalist world if I’m not trying to change the system and make it better,” Kate says.
+Aries tells us about feeling a responsibility to open up spaces for creatives from minority backgrounds, as well as calling out unfair working practices both publicly or behind the scenes by sliding into people’s DMs.
+“I can’t feel good about design in a capitalist world if I’m not trying to change the system and make it better,” Aries says.
 Tune in for tips about money management, when to work for free, finding your voice and being honest about what you know.

 Written by Laura Snoad